 Family photos, meaningful memorabilia, quirky collections, books and magazines aren’t only great conversation starters – they help show a different, more complete side to people and families.

-It’s the difference between the generic feeling of a chain motel and the cozy comfort in a homey, privately-owned inn.
+It’s a lot like the difference between the generic feeling of a chain motel and the cozy comfort in a homey, privately-owned inn.

 Don’t get me wrong, there’s nothing wrong with trends or trendiness.
-But sometimes décor trends seem more appropriate for the aisles of Target or bachelor pads instead of the cozy rooms of family homes.
+But sometimes décor trends seem more appropriate to stay in the aisles of Target instead of the cozy rooms of family homes.

 The big question to ask yourself, though, is how comfortable do you feel in your own home?
 Do you feel like your home is a haven for you?